Pingid/fiar/README.md

 ## Quick Start

-This guide goes through setting up a simple blog.
+This guide goes through setting up a simple blog with a cms and authentication.

+### Define content schema